 Modified bike insurance

-Modifications in a bike which enhance its performance and looks often accrue a higher bike insurance premium amount.
+Modifications in a bike which enhance its performance and looks often accrue a higher premium.
 However, if the modifications rendered have improved the security levels of the bike, the premium could be decreased considerably.
 It is important to disclose any modifications to your bike to your insurers.
 If you fail to tell them, and your bike is stolen it could invalidate any claim you make on your policy.

 Moped and Scooter insurance